 The Canadian Institutes of Health Research (CIHR) is Canada's federal funding agency for health research.
-CIHR is made up of 13 Institutes — communities of experts in specific areas who collectively support a broad spectrum of biomedical, clinical, and health systems research, and the social, cultural and environmental factors that affect the health of Canadians.
-CIHR collaborates with partners and researchers to support discoveries and innovations that aim to improve health and strengthen our health care system.
+CIHR is made up of 13 Institutes – communities of experts in specific areas who collectively support a broad spectrum of biomedical, clinical, and health systems research, and the social, cultural and environmental factors that affect the health of Canadians.
+CIHR collaborates with patients, partners and researchers to support the discoveries and innovations that improve our health and strengthen our health care system.

-The Patient Engagement Research Ambassadors (PERA) are an evolution of IMHA’s Research Ambassadors, started in 2003, which consisted of members of the public who either lived with a condition that falls under CIHR – IMHA’s research mandate or who were advocates for individuals living with those conditions, such as family or community members.
-The Research Ambassadors met twice a year to share information with the Institute and to take information away to share with their respective organizations and communities.
+IMHA’s Patient Engagement Research Ambassadors (PERA) represent an evolution of IMHA’s Research Ambassadors, started in 2003, and which consisted of members of the public who either lived with a condition that falls under IMHA’s research mandate or who were advocates for individuals living with those conditions, such as family or community members.
+Those pioneering Research Ambassadors met twice a year with IMHA staff to share information bidirectionally and where Research Ambassadors suggested what IMHA should focus on and what IMHA could do for the public/patients.

-PERA will represent the patient oriented research (POR) mandate of IMHA, leading and guiding efforts to ensure patient oriented research principles are incorporated in relevant IMHA activities and funding opportunities.
-PERA will:
+PERA represents the Patient Engagement mandate of IMHA, leading efforts to ensure patient oriented research principles are incorporated in relevant IMHA activities and funding opportunities.
+PERA members will:

 - Advocate to benchmark best practice in POR across IMHA’s activities (including priority setting);

-- Curate quality POR assets for IMHA and the broader CIHR community and create new POR assets to fill gaps;
+- Curate quality POR assets (for example, videos, websites etc.) for IMHA and the broader CIHR community and create new POR assets to fill gaps;

 - Evaluate progress of PERA.

-- Arrive for meetings prepared and ready to participate (meetings may be in person or via phone) and provide IMHA with reasonable notice if you are not able to make a meeting;
+- Arrive for meetings prepared and ready to participate (meetings may be in person or virtual) and provide IMHA with reasonable notice if not able to make a meeting;

 - Participate in discussions, provide feedback, raise issues, and solve problems in an open and collaborative manner;

-- Respect all opinions, even if you disagree with a point of view;
+- Respect all opinions, even if disagreeing with a point of view;

 - Promote and contribute to a collaborative and open environment that is free of personal interests;

-- Provide insights and perspectives through a lens to help IMHA achieve its goals;
+- Provide insights and perspectives from their own lived experiences as well as those drawn from engaging their own communities through a lens to help IMHA achieve its goals;

 - Provide both constructive input and criticism;